LiamDai/Project_BoringMusic/README.md

 The usual Media architecture for a native Android music Player application is:
 UI + Media Controller + Media Session + Player.
 However, there is currently no similar architecture or media player like ExoPlayer in Flutter.
-Therefore, this project adopts the architecture of Flutter UI + Assets_Audio_Player Plugin (a third-party music player).
+Therefore, this project adopts the architecture of Flutter UI + Assets_Audio_Player Plugin (a third-party music player), which uses the way of asset resource and online resource from the network to play music.
 This may be restrictive, but expect a better solution from the Flutter team in the future.
 At the same time, I tried to implement my own music player in another Native Kotlin Android music player project.